 If you enjoy card game variations like Rummy or Texas Holdem, you might like Indian Poker games, too.
 It is gaining popularity among card game fans.

-Indian Poker mixes traditional poker with intuition, strategy, poker bluffing techniques, and betting actions, making it simple to learn but tricky to master.
+Indian Poker mixes traditional poker with intuition, strategy, bluffing techniques, and betting actions, making it simple to learn but tricky to master.

 Continue reading to learn the Indian poker strategy, rules, variations, and betting strategies to master it.